Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

 \subsection{Outlook}

 The following aspects should be addressed in future work:

-\begin{itemize} \item In order to better reflect intraoperative reality, we decided to acquire our data in a way such that typical variations due to non-standardized image acquisition were covered.
+\begin{itemize}[noitemsep] \item Due to our non-standardized image acquisition, some typical variations regarding situses, perspectives and number of images were covered in our data set.
 However, we could not cover all sources of variation that are present in real-world open surgery.
 Mainly, we imaged healthy and surgically unaltered pig organs and thus did not account for perfusion changes of certain tissue areas, presence of tissue pathologies (e.g. fatty liver), image parts being covered by body fluids (e.g. blood) and interventions being performed.
+Such out-of-distribution situations may alter the performance and resulting rankings of our algorithms.
+For example, changes in the scene geometry (e.g. partially or completely resected organs or changes in the acquisition hardware) may affect models with larger spatial granularity of the input data stronger than pixel-based segmentation models.
 These aspects should be studied in the future.
-Since the ultimate goal is real-world open surgery in humans,the generalization of our findings from pigs to humans should be verified. \item In the present study, we focused on organ segmentation.
+Since the ultimate goal is real-world open surgery in humans, the generalization of our findings from pigs to humans should be verified. \item In the present study, we focused on organ segmentation.
 A natural next step would be to expand our work to full scene segmentation by introducing additional instruments and other non-biological object classes as well as medical classes (e.g. sutures). \item Our study on the intra- and inter-rater variability of our data set showed that organ segmentation is not an easy task, even for medical experts.
 The quality of our reference annotations may impose an upper limit to the performance of our models with our image-based models approaching the inter-rater variability.
-Future work may thus also focus on improving the reference annotations, e.g. by having the data annotated by multiple medical experts and seeking for consensus agreement in cases of differing annotations. \end{itemize}
+Future work may thus also focus on improving the reference annotations, e.g. by having the data annotated by multiple medical experts and seeking for consensus agreement in cases of differing annotations. \item We studied three different levels of spectral granularity of the input and found that the segmentation performance on \ac{hsi} data with $c=100$ channels was better than on two aggregations thereof, namely RGB images with $c=3$ and \ac{tpi} data with $c=4$ channels.
+A natural next step would be to study whether the segmentation performance could further be improved by a selection of $4<c<100$ input channels.
+Some spectral channels may be more informative than others and several studies on channel selection from \ac{hsi} data reported a performance boost in the downstream task \autocite{trajanovski_tongue_2021, ayala_band_2022}.
+Furthermore, knowledge of the optimal spectral channels for organ segmentation could guide the development of \ac{msi} systems that often provide higher image acquisition speed and/or spatial resolution. \end{itemize}